 - 2 Tea Bags of TJ Red Refresh Tea

-Let cool on counter, then refrigerate for several hours or overnight.
+- Let cool on the counter, then refrigerate for several hours or overnight.

 Here’s what they looked like after five hours in the refrigerator.
 Not bad.

-Here are the results after 24 hours.
 They all deepened in color except for the beet juice.
 The blueberries may even be too dark, almost black.
-The greenish ones in the middle were made with Trader Joe’s Red Refresh hibiscus tea, which is a pretty red in the cup, but ended up dying the eggs this beautiful green color.
+The greenish ones in the middle were made with Trader Joe’s Red Refresh Hibiscus Tea, which is a pretty red in the cup, but ended up dying the eggs this beautiful green color.
 To be fair the tea also has peppermint and lemongrass in it, so maybe that’s where the green color comes from?